FrontRunner: Quiet zone

 The entire length of FrontRunner corridor (including the southern extension) was approved as a "quiet zone" by the Federal Railroad Administration.
 Normally, federal regulations require that train operators sound their horns for fifteen to twenty seconds as they approach any road crossing.
 A quiet zone designation eliminates this requirement.
 For safety reasons however, they are still allowed to sound their horn, if appropriate.
 The quiet zone applies to all trains (including freight trains) within the same corridor.
 Each city along the route had to individually apply for the designation, but UTA provided substantial assistance with the process.
 Several safety upgrades must be in place at all public crossings in order to receive quiet zone approval.
 In addition to the normal automatic warning bells and lights, required upgrades include crossing guards, signs warning that trains do not blare horns in the area, and raised medians (which prevent cars from driving around lowered gates).
 There are also additional safety features for pedestrians.
 According to UTA, prior to the southern extension, FrontRunner had the longest quiet zone in the nation, with the southern extension doubling the length of the previous quiet zone.

 In September 2024, the quiet zone on the entire length of the FrontRunner corridor, including the freight tracks, was suspended after an FRA inspection concluded that some cities on the corridor failed to meet standards for quiet zones for their crossings.
 The suspension is to be in effect until all crossings comply with FRA requirements.
-The southern quiet zone between Salt Lake Central and Provo was reinstated in January 2025 after meeting FRA requirements; and a waiver for the northern quiet zone, was approved in March 2025.
+The southern quiet zone between Salt Lake Central and Provo was reinstated in January 2025 after meeting FRA requirements; a petition to reinstate the northern quiet zone, temporarily waiving certain safety requirements, was approved in March 2025.